On-Balance Volume

 For crypto traders, especially in futures markets, OBV provides valuable insight into market sentiment.
 Understanding how to use on balance volume indicator effectively can significantly improve trading decisions and strategy execution.

-FAQs – OBV Indicator
+FAQs About OBV Indicator

-1. What is OBV indicator in trading?
+1) What is the OBV indicator used for in trading?

-2. How does OBV indicator work?
+3) How does the on balance volume indicator work?

-4. What is the on balance volume formula?
+4) What is the on balance volume formula?